 |

-when council planners decided that a full risk assessment was not required before
+council planners decided that a full risk assessment was not required before granting planning

 | ||||